There Goes My Life

 "There Goes My Life" is a song written by Wendell Mobley and Neil Thrasher and recorded by American country music singer Kenny Chesney.
 It was released in October 2003 as the first single from Chesney's 2004 album When the Sun Goes Down.
-The song spent seven consecutive weeks at number one between late December 2003 and January 2004.
+The song spent seven consecutive weeks at number one on the US Billboard Hot Country Songs chart between late December 2003 and January 2004.
+It also peaked at number 29 on the Billboard Hot 100.

 Content

 The song is about a teen, who is blindsided when he finds out that his girlfriend is pregnant.
 He tells the audience that his dreams of skipping town after graduation and hanging out on the coast are ruined; in the chorus he sings, "There goes my life."
 By the next verse he is married to his girlfriend and their child is now a toddler.
 The boy discovers that it was all worth it in the end and that he loves his child more than anything.
 By the final verse, his daughter is grown up and going off to the West Coast herself.
 The father thinks as she drives away, "There goes my life, my future, my everything ..."